 - Upgrade on arrival, subject to availability

-- Breakfast credit at Provisional Restaurant or In-Room Dining for two daily for the duration of the stay ($30 maximum per person, per day)
+- Breakfast credit at Provisional Restaurant or In-Room Dining for two guests per bedroom daily ($30 maximum per person, per day)

-- $100 USD Resort/ Hotel credit to be utilized during stay (not combinable, not valid on room rate, no cash value if not redeemed in full)
+- $100 USD Resort or Hotel credit to be utilized during stay (not combinable, not valid on room rate, no cash value if not redeemed in full)